adrach/paperclip-sftp/README.md

 You can define these options globally, enable this storage for specific environments, etc. Please see [Paperclip](https://github.com/thoughtbot/paperclip) github page for more details.

-It is also possible to specify SSH key for passwordless connection.
+It is also possible to specify private SSH key for passwordless connection.

 ```ruby